 Hitchhiking is also a great option.
 I think Ireland is one of the last places in Europe where you will find it really easy to get a lift.
 This is especially true in the more rural areas in the middle and the West of Ireland, where some people (not very many, but a few) can no longer rely on regular bus services on thus rely on the kindness of strangers instead.
 Be sure to check out the HitchWiki Guide to Ireland for good places to catch a ride.
 You could also try cycling – won’t get much cheaper than that!

-If you are not travelling alone, and you are over 25, and you have your full drivers license, and (lots of ands here!!) you are not afraid to drive on the wrong side of the road…renting a car is in fact the best way to see Ireland from the eyes of a local.
+If you are not travelling alone, and you are over 25, you have your full drivers license, and you are not afraid to drive on the wrong side of the road…renting a car is in fact the best way to see Ireland from the eyes of a local.
 If you really want to see areas of untouched beauty, stunning beaches, mountains hills, dead ends and get off the tourist trail, renting a car is the only way to go.
 It’s not too pricey if you opt for a smaller model.
 The only catch is the big down payment/deposit and the insurance but if you can pay on your credit card and share the price with a friend, it’s not too bad.
 In Ireland, I recommend booking with Europcar although in truth I believe every car rental company in the world is out to get us backpackers!!
 Prices normally start from as little as €25 per day for a small economy car (but insurance etc will be extra.)

-Part 4: Food and Drink
+Part 5: Food and Drink